Skip to main content

 Landmark / Planetarium

-Free to enter, with arguably the single best panoramic view of the LA basin — the city at sunset transitioning to the electric grid below is genuinely spectacular, and the exhibits on the cosmos are world-class.
+Free to enter.
+The panoramic view of the LA basin at sunset, transitioning to the electric grid below, is the city's best free experience.
+Cosmos exhibits are real, not filler.

 Contemporary art museum